Developer Guidelines

 and visual language whenever possible (e.g., for play).
 The play button should always be

 visible to guide players toward starting the game.
-Text should be clear and readable
+Text should be clear and readable.

-1.3.3 Gameplay & Tutoria
+1.3.3 Gameplay & Tutorial

-The game's objective should either be intuitive to users or explained through a simple
+The game’s objective should either be intuitive to users or explained through a simple tutorial.

-the player before the game begins.
+before the game begins.

 In order for an elevated user experience overall, the game should run smoothly with limited

-frame-drops and without user input delays
+frame-drops and without user input delays.

-1.4 Game Conten
+1.4 Game Content

-To guarantee a comfortable and appropriate gaming environment, games should be tailored
+To guarantee a comfortable and appropriate gaming environment, games should be tailored to

-to their intended audience.
+their intended audience.
 You can select specific age groups and genders when submitting

 your game to distribute it to the right audience.
 Please keep in mind that games with

-inappropriate content will not be picked up or featured by most of the platforms hosted by
+inappropriate content will not be picked up or featured by most of the platforms hosted by big

-big partners.
+partners.

-Games are prohibited from including
+Games are prohibited from including

-Political bias or offensive religious conten
+Political bias or offensive religious conten

-The use of explicit references to alcohol, drugs, or sexual theme
+The use of explicit references to alcohol, drugs, or sexual theme

-The use of racial, discriminatory, or prejudicial conten
+The use of racial, discriminatory, or prejudicial conten

-Excessive use of violenc
+Excessive use of violence

 Finally, for games with user-input content, such as custom player names or chat options,